seb-oss/openbanking/brandedcards/brandid.md

-# Available Brand ID's for Branded Card Accounts
+# Available brandId's for branded card accounts

-The brandId parameter is required when calling the authorizationUrl from the swagger file.<br/>
+brandId parameter is required when calling the authorizationUrl from the swagger file.
-Accepted values for each country and brand can be found in the tables below:
+Accepted values can be found in the tabels below

 ## Denmark